bitdancer/dinsd/doc/db_api.rst

     | S4         | C1        | 93   |
     +------------+-----------+------+

-I find the chained operators somewhat ugly and hard to read, so in it is nice that we have an alternate notation that is both more efficient and more compact.
+I find the chained operators somewhat ugly and hard to read, so in it is nice that we have, in ``upadate``, an alternate notation that is both more efficient and more compact.

 In AIRDT, the ``UPDATE`` equivalent of the first example above looks like this::